-An elective course for students of the Fourth Year taking Honours Science.
+An elective for Fourth Year students taking Honours Science.

-PHE442B Introduction to Astrophysics
+PHE442A/B Introduction to Astrophysics

 The object of this course is to apply our knowledge of physics to obtain an understanding of astrophysical phenomena.
 The topics to be covered would be selected from: Observational Astronomy, Stars and Stellar Evolution, Galaxy Formation and Evolution, Observational Cosmology, Theory and Chronology of Big Bang, and Model of the Universe.